warshasingh/capelin_eDNA/README.md

 Submitted to Environmental DNA journal

-The code for GLM models can be found in script GLM.R.
-The dataset used for this analysis is capelin_acoustic_eDNA.csv
+The code for GLM models can be found in script 'GLM.R'.
+The dataset used for this analysis is 'capelin_acoustic_eDNA.csv'.